aurelia/aurelia.github.io-old/_harp/get-started.md

 > **Note:** The `navigation` property on the router is an array populated with all the routes you marked as `nav:true` in your route config.

 Also on the `li` you can see a demonstration of how to use string interpolation to dynamically add/remove classes.
 Further down in the view, there's a second `ul`.
 See the binding on its single child `li`? `if.bind="router.isNavigating"` This conditionally adds/removes the `li` based on the value of the bound expression.
-Conveniently, the router will update its `isNavigating` property whenever it's....navigating.
+Conveniently, the router will update its `isNavigating` property whenever it is....navigating.

 The last piece we want to look at is the `router-view` element near the bottom of the view.
 Any time you have a `Router` in your view-model, you need to have a `router-view` in your view.
 These two are comrades and will connect automatically such that whatever route the `Router` says is current will be displayed in the `router-view`.